Facets of God Displayed in the Hebrew Aleph-Bet: Aleph, Bet, and Gimel

 — I Corinthians 12:7-11

 A camel is also noted for its kneeling or descending as well as its lifting up.
 The Holy Spirit is seen in these two types of actions as well.
-We see the Holy Spirit descending like a dove when Jesus being baptized.
+The Holy Spirit descends like a dove during the baptism of Jesus.

 When all the people were baptized, it came to pass that Jesus also was baptized; and while He prayed, the heaven was opened.
 And the Holy Spirit descended in bodily form like a dove upon Him, and a voice came from heaven which said, “You are My beloved Son; in You I am well pleased.”